PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 6. Model Training:
    - Divide the preprocessed data into training and testing sets.
    - Implement Multinomial Naive Bayes, Support Vector Machine, and Logistic Regression algorithms separately for training on the features extracted from the training set.
+   -Count Vectorizer:word vectorization maps words or phrases from a lexicon to a matching vector of real numbers, which may then be used to determine word
+     predictions and semantics, and this is done due to the fact that models only understand numerical data.
+   -TFIDF Vectorizer:We examine the total document weightage of a word in TfidfVectorizer.
+It assists us in coping with the most common terms.
+We may use it
+     to penalize them.
+The word counts are weighted by a measure of how frequently they appear in the documents in TfidfVectorizer.

 7. Model Evaluation:
    - Evaluate the performance of each model using appropriate metrics like accurracy , recall , precision.